Comprehensive Review: Concordia of the South Hills

 Schedule a tour and ask for their monthly activities calendar to get a better sense of what residents do each day and how often activities run.

-Senior living costs vary widely depending on care level and location.
-Concordia of the South Hills offers several pricing models: monthly rental plans, all-inclusive packages, and fee-for-service options.
-You can choose what fits your situation and budget.
-The facility helps families navigate financial assistance—veterans' benefits, long-term care insurance, state subsidies, and bridge loans.
-A financial advisor can walk you through the options so you understand what you're paying for and what's available to you.
+Concordia of the South Hills offers several pricing models, including monthly rental plans, all-inclusive packages, and fee-for-service options.
+Staff can help families navigate financial assistance, veterans benefits, long-term care insurance, state subsidies, and bridge loans.

 Concordia of the South Hills provides several pricing options: